SegmentationImage#

 The label numbers whose polygons are to be plotted.
 If None, the polygons for all labels will be plotted.

-Any keyword arguments accepted by matplotlib.patches.Polygon.
+Any keyword arguments accepted by matplotlib.patches.PathPatch.

 Returns:

-patcheslist of Polygon
+patcheslist of PathPatch

-A list of matplotlib polygon patches for the plotted polygons.
+A list of matplotlib patches for the plotted polygons.
 The patches can be used, for example, when adding a plot legend.

 Examples